Federal Direct & Private Loans

 This fixed interest rate, credit-based loan can be applied for by parents of dependent undergraduate students enrolled half-time or more.

 Private student loans are meant to provide additional funds only after you have applied for federal financial aid.
 These loans are offered through commercial banks and most offer fixed or variable interest rates.
 All private loans require credit checks and most loans will require a cosigner if the borrower has little or no credit history.
-Be aware that most of these loans may not offer flexible repayment plans or consolidation options.
+Be aware that disbursement of all private loans is delayed by 2-3 weeks to comply with federal regulations (Truth in Lending Act).

 Student Loan Repayment